Dionisiy/CA/site-structure-i.md

 1. `ul` tags create the unordered list.

-2. `li` tags contain each list item.
+1. `li` tags contain each list item.

+Unordered list elements can be used to organize content on a webpage in a number of ways.
+Below we will use one to organize our website's navigation menu, sometimes called a _navbar_.